pgupta2002/demo-repo2/README.md

 now this is proposterous

-# messi
+## messi

 Always rocks I just know it but it is not a good idea to use it.
 This happens always and i dont understand why.
 I'm a good guy and all i want is respect from others.
 This is not good at all.
 Pls help me understand how version control works. this is very complicated.

-### blow
+### Blow

 always